Yakus v. United States: Implications for Administrative Law

-Thus, Yakus held that an administrative agency could "save" an otherwise unconstitutional delegation of power through a narrowing construction that constrains the agency's own discretion.
-This would become a key principle in American constitutional law and would be followed by lower courts in striking down challenges to laws based on the nondelegation doctrine for the next fifty years.
+This would become a key principle in the Constitutional law of the United States and would be followed by lower courts in striking down challenges to laws based on the nondelegation doctrine for the next fifty years.
 This Yakus principle was logically flawed however: how could an administrative agency itself cure a problem of delegation?
 If the problem of delegation is one of excessive legislative power transferred to the executive branch, then the actual delegation problem happens at the time of the passage of the statute—the act of an executive agency limiting that power is too late and does not correct the problem (it really only limits the problem).
 As some say, allowing the agency to correct a delegation problem is liking locking the barn doors after all the horses have already escaped.

 The Supreme Court finally came to this conclusion in Whitman v.
 American Trucking Associations, Inc..
-In so doing, Justice Scalia denied that the Supreme Court had ever adopted such a stance on constitutional law: "We have never suggested that an agency can cure an unlawful delegation of legislative power by adopting in its discretion a limiting construction of the statute."
-Thus, in striking down its previous jurisprudence, the Supreme Court seems to have forgotten about its holding in Yakus.
+Justice Scalia denied that the Supreme Court had ever adopted such a stance on constitutional law: "We have never suggested that an agency can cure an unlawful delegation of legislative power by adopting in its discretion a limiting construction of the statute."
+In striking down its previous jurisprudence, the Supreme Court seems to have forgotten about its holding in Yakus.